vikasbalikai/Phase-Locked-Loop-using-skywater-130nm/README.md

 <h4 align="justify">Today‟s era of the Integrated circuit (IC) has really changed the way how we see the outer world.
 The journey of Integrated Circuit (IC) technology is about to reach its zenith soon.
 IC technology has become an integrated part of today‟s life.
 These developments are mainly because of the rapid advancements in digital technology
 which has paved the way for such advancements.
 Scaling capability, reduced area, and minimum power consumption are the key attributes of Metal oxide semiconductor (MOS) technology, but what does has made the CMOS technology a consistent performer in the technology marathon is its agility to different processes, easy re-design, and effortlessness behavior even in the sub-threshold region.
 Since many analog blocks are inevitably being used in several mixed-mode IC designs, the performance metrics of such analog blocks favor a thorough re-design and hence will be a crucial step in the entire fabrication process.
 To overcome this glitch the complete digitization of the entire process has carved the way for many opportunities in the system on chips (SoCs).
 The main advantage of digital technology is its versatility in adopting any technological scaling as and when the design process changes.
 Advantages like better reusability with the minimized area, power, and better integration are the results of a digital intensive approach as quoted by Homayoun and Razavi in 2013. (http://www.seas.ucla.edu/brweb/papers/Journals/HRTCASMar13.pdf).
 One of the foremost blocks that has seen a tremendous rise in its usage in the recent past is a phase-locked loop (PLL) system in communication systems.
 The most widely used component in almost all communication system blocks for frequency synthesis and data recovery is PLL.
 Cell phones, Laptops, Televisions, communication devices are a few examples that depend on PLLs to perform properly. </h4>

+<h1> All About VSD Workshop on PLL </h1>

+<h2 align="left"> Day 1 – PLL Theory and Lab setup <h2>

+    1. Introduction to PLL
+    2. Introduction to Phase Frequency Detector
+    3. Introduction to Charge Pump
+    4. Introduction to VCO and Frequency Divider
+    5. Tool setup and design flow
+    6. Introduction to PDK, specifications and pre-layout circuits
+    7. Circuit design simulation tool - Ngspice Setup
+    8. Layout design tool - Magic Setup

 <h1> Conceptual Framework <h1>
 <h4 align="justify">  The RF transceivers demand good battery life with minimal power consumption.
 Typically most of the RF transceiver circuits spend 90% of their time in standby mode and only 10 in active mode.
 Hence the demand for low power consumption ads key value in the design of RF transceivers.
 The most inevitable block that is present in the transceivers generating a local signal is the frequency synthesizer or phase-locked loop.
 A receiver waits for the incoming wake-up signal and upon detection, the PLL should wake up and achieve the process of locking in a minimal time of the active time frame duration.
 The PLL circuit is by virtue a closedloop system.
 Though it has a simple operating principle, the PLL technique received much attention since it was first conceived by the French scientist De Bellescise in his paper, "La Reception Synchrone", in 1932.
 The PLL started as a discrete element implementation and transformed into a partially integrated circuit, then to a fully integrated analog circuit, and finally to an all-digital circuit in recent years.
 Most of the early PLL implementations are analog circuits.</h4>